-Article 32 Type of examination
+Article 33 Type of examination

 - a.
-The interim examination of a course may consist of different components, such as an assignment, participation in practicals or an oral or written test.
+The interim examination of a course may consist of one or different partial interim examinations, such as an assignment, participation in practicals or an oral or written test.
 Partial grades can be obtained for these.
-The components of the examination are described in the Study Handbook. - b.
-Depending on the type of the examination component, it is possible to retake or redo this once or several times a year.
-The possibilities depend on the type of the component.
+The partial interim examinations are described in the Study Handbook. - b.
+Depending on the type of the partial interim examination, it is possible to do or retake this partial interim examination once or several times a year.
+The possibilities depend on the type of the partial interim examination.
 The rules for this are included in the Study Handbook.

-Article 33 Tests
+Article 34 Tests

 - a.
 Students can take the test for a course in the education period in which the particular course is given according to the year calendar of BTO.
 In addition to the foregoing, and depending on the scheduling of the course, students can also take the test or resit in the resit periods, as indicated in the year calendar of BTO. - b.
-Within one academic year, a student may take the test of a course no more than two times. - c.
+Within one academic year, a student may take the test of a course no more than two times.

+- c.
 For online courses that are not scheduled in a specific education period, tests are scheduled twice in the academic year.
-These tests can be scheduled outside of regular interim examination moments. - d.
+Tests of online courses can be scheduled at timeslots that differ from the moments in which the regular tests are scheduled. - d.
 Tests should always be organized in such a way that the identity of students can be ascertained and circumstances under which the examinations are taken can be verified.
 In the Rules and Regulations procedural rules are outlined, including on online proctoring. - e.
 The Examining Board allows one extra resit if the test is part of the last interim examination the student needs to pass, the student had no more than two previous opportunities to pass the test belonging to this interim examination, and the student would otherwise have to wait six months or longer for the next resit opportunity.
 In all other cases, the Examining Board decides on individual level, see article 36.

-Article 34 Taking oral tests
+Article 35 Taking oral tests

 - a.
 A test will be taken orally if such is determined in the Study Handbook for the particular course or if so determined by the Examining Board. - b.
-The oral test will be taken by two academic staff members, one of which is the examiner. - a.
+The oral test will be taken by two academic staff members. - c.
+The examiner can decide that the test will be taken by only one academic staff member, in which situation the oral test will be recorded.
+This can only be decided after approval of the Examining Board for this, and the student does not object to the recording. - d.
 Oral tests are open to the public, unless the Examining Board determines otherwise.
-Only special circumstances can be a reason to do so. - c.
-The academic staff members and the student decide among themselves the date and time on which the oral interim test shall be taken or resit. - d.
+Only special circumstances can be a reason to do so. - d.
+The academic staff members and the student decide among themselves the date and time on which the oral interim test shall be taken or resit. - e.
 An online oral test consists of an online conversation.
 It will not be taken in public, but must be recorded and filed by the examiner or the Examining Board in conformity with the retention period prescribed for written tests.

-Article 35 Assessment theses
+Article 36 Assessment theses

 In the Study Handbook and the course guide the way theses will be assessed is specified.
-The assessment will be executed by a thesis assessment committee that comprises a at least a thesis supervisor and an examiner.
+The assessment will be executed by two academic staff members, one of which is the supervisor.

-Article 36 Request for another type or time of interim examination
+Article 37 Request for another type or time of partial interim examination

-In exceptional circumstances and on request of students, the Examining Board can decide to deviate from the interim examination type and/or the time of examination.
+In exceptional circumstances and on request of students, the Examining Board can decide to deviate from the partial interim examination type and/or the time of examination.